 Demonstrates some abilities and/or a proven record of success in the following:

 - Possessing a basic understanding of actuarial science, applied statistics, risk and capital management, value analyses, and financial reporting standards;

 - Desiring to pursue a career in actuarial consulting;

 - Exhibiting creative problem solving skills and the ability to prioritize and handle multiple tasks;

 - Interacting with various levels of client and firm management in both written and verbal form; and,

 - Exemplifying an ability to self-motivate and take responsibility for personal growth and development.

 PwC does not intend to hire experienced or entry level job seekers who will need, now or in the future, PwC sponsorship through the H-1B lottery, except as set forth within the following policy: https://pwc.to/H-1B-Lottery-Policy.

 All qualified applicants will receive consideration for employment at PwC without regard to race; creed; color; religion; national origin; sex; age; disability; sexual orientation; gender identity or expression; genetic predisposition or carrier status; veteran, marital, or citizenship status; or any other status protected by law.
 PwC is proud to be an affirmative action and equal opportunity employer.

-For positions in California, Colorado, New York City, Washington State, and Westchester County (NY), please visit the following link for pay range information: https://pwc.to/payrange-v1-taxspecialist
+For positions in California, Colorado, Hawaii, Nevada, New York State, or Washington State, or for opportunities that will report to a supervisor, office or other work site in New York State, please visit the following link for pay range information: https://pwc.to/payrange-v1-assuranceintern